Sheep and beef farmer segmentation

-To ensure that the projects reflect the current issues faced by farmers and farm advisors, RMPP commissioned an extensive research programme in 2014 involving more than 1000 farmers and industry professionals from across the country.
+To ensure that the projects reflected the current issues faced by farmers and farm advisors, RMPP commissioned an extensive research programme in 2014 involving more than 1,000 farmers and industry professionals from across the country.
 The research focused on three areas:

 - Understanding characteristics of high performing farmers